abrasive/shairport/LIBSOXR.md

 The Raspbian image at the time of writing is `2015-01-31-raspbian`.
 It does not include `libsoxr`, nor is `libsoxr` available as a package via `apt-get`.
 Libsoxr is, however, easy to compile, and works well with Shairport Sync on the Raspberry Pi.
-Here are very brief instructions to download, compile and install it so that it can be used with Shairport Sync.
+Here are very brief instructions to download, compile and install it on the Raspberry Pi, so that it can be used with Shairport Sync.

 * Install `cmake`.
 This is used in the building of libsoxr:
 ```